zieka/commit-cop/README.md

 > GitHub status check that ensures your pull requests follow the Conventional Commits spec

-Enforces [conventional commit messages](https://conventionalcommits.org) with a twist on what is prepended (see below)
+Enforces what commits should look like 👀

 ## Installation